An = Anum

 Many other works of ancient scholarship were influenced by An = Anum, including a similar list of temples and various theological commentaries.
 It has also been proposed that it was the basis for the remodeling of the pantheon of Uruk in the Seleucid period.

 History of god lists in ancient Mesopotamia

-The oldest known god lists come from the Early Dynastic period, and like other cuneiform lexical lists, were presumably copied by scribes as exercises.
-The first known document of this type is usually called the Fara god list, though it is also known from copies from Abu Salabikh and Uruk.
-466 names can be read from the surviving fragments, though it is estimated that it originally contained 560.
+God lists were a type of cuneiform lexical lists, the oldest genre of texts next to administrative documents.
+However, the first god lists emerged only around 600 years after the emergence of writing, in the Early Dynastic period.
+Like other lexical lists, they were presumably copied by scribes as exercises.
+Due to their original purpose as a learning aid, they were also important for the gradual modern decipherment of cuneiform.
+The oldest known god list is usually called the Fara god list, though it is also known from copies from Abu Salabikh and Uruk.
+466 theonyms can be read from the surviving fragments, though it is estimated that it originally contained 560.
 While it begins with the head of the pantheon, Enlil (or, in some of the copies, Anu and Enlil), the gods are otherwise arranged based on lexical, rather than theological criteria, for example deities whose names start with the sign NIN are grouped together.
 Due to many of the names from it being otherwise unknown, little can be said about its contents otherwise.
+It has been argued that despite cases of theological and lexical subgroups being possible to discern, no principle guided the list as a whole, and it was meant to compile theonyms without necessarily providing additional information and the nature of the individual deities or relationships between them.